apertureless/vue-chartjs/docs/guide/README.md

 The method `this.renderChart()` is provided by the `Bar` component and is accepting two parameters.
 Both are `objects`.
 The first one is your chart data and the second one is an options object.

-Check out the offical [Chart.js docs](http://www.chartjs.org/docs/latest/#creating-a-chart) to see the object structure you need to provide.
+Check out the official [Chart.js docs](http://www.chartjs.org/docs/latest/#creating-a-chart) to see the object structure you need to provide.

 ### Vue Single File Components

 Most examples in the docs are based on javascript files and not `.vue` files.
 This is because you mostly will only need the `<script>` block.
-You can however use `.vue` files as well.
+You can, however, use `.vue` files as well.

 **Chart.vue**